bhumphrey0x20/Advanced-Lane-Finding-Proj-3/writeup.md

 * Finding the corrent thresholding values to create a binary image
 * using a faster lane finding algorithm instead of the histogram method

 Another method to segment out the lane lines when creating a binary image was attempted.
-This invovled segmenting the yellow (left) lane line in the video and images using a lower and upper threshold for yellow in the HSV color space, as described in [Changing Colorspace] (http://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_imgproc/py_colorspaces/py_colorspaces.html#converting-colorspaces).
+The idea was to make the segmentation of the colored lines (e.g. yellow and white) more robust.
+This invovled segmenting the yellow (left) lane line in the video and images using a lower and upper threshold for yellow in the HSV color space, as described in [Changing Colorspace](http://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_imgproc/py_colorspaces/py_colorspaces.html#converting-colorspaces); and also with white lines using RGB color space.
+This was done in the funtion `get_color_2_binary()` in section "Functions for Image Manipulation".
+Line segementaion was successful using test images, however broke down during the project_video.mp4, the pipeline stopped marking/failed to mark the lane lines altogether.

+Another issue was using the function `find_lane_lines_quick()` which used the line values from previous line detections methods (e.g. `find_lane_line()` ) to more rapidly fit polynomials to the lane lines (second method described in lecture).
+However, this created a pronounced distortion in the drawing the lane in the video, starting at about 43 seceonds and lasting 1-2 seconds.
+Use of only `find_lane_lines()` also experienced some distortion in the secton of frames, but was less pronounced.